-According to this year’s State of Social Media in the Public Sector survey, roughly 7% of agencies and school districts already have a TikTok account.
-16% are planning to launch an account soon, a 10% year-over-year (YoY) increase.
-Check out the full report for more data and insights.
+According to the 2022 State of Social Media in the Public Sector survey, roughly seven percent of agencies and school districts already have a TikTok account.
+Sixteen percent are planning to launch an account soon, a ten percent year-over-year (YoY) increase.

-TikTok data and statisticsIn case you don’t know, TikTok launched in 2017 as a short-form video social media platform.
-And TikTok’s immersive video app has quickly gained popularity.
+TikTok launched in 2017 as a short-form video social media platform.
+TikTok’s immersive video app has quickly gained popularity.
 The platform has reached over one billion monthly active users in just five years, a feat that took Facebook and YouTube eight years to accomplish.

-With so many active users, TikTok represents an exciting opportunity for government communicators to reach new and familiar audiences.
 TikTok is especially popular among Gen Z and millennials, which communicators sometimes struggle to reach.
-The platform presents what could be a valuable access point for schools to engage with students and parents.
-But it has users across all demographics, making it a great place to reach a wide audience with video content.
+The platform presents what could be a valuable access point for schools to engage with students and parents, but it has users across all demographics, making it a valuable place to reach a wide audience with video content.

 Concerns about TikTok

-What makes TikTok so appealing to users is also what can make it difficult for government communicators to succeed.
+What makes TikTok so appealing to users is also what can make it difficult for public sector communicators to succeed.
 The short video content format is a different content type than any other social media platform currently emphasizes.
-The most popular videos on TikTok are informal and lean on humor, often featuring dances or pranks — none of which is part of a government communicator’s standard toolkit.
+The most popular videos on TikTok are informal and lean on humor, often featuring dances or pranks — content that isn’t typically appropriate within the public sector’s communication strategy.

 Besides possible difficulties finding success on a new and different platform, government communicators have had concerns about the security and legal compliance of posting on TikTok.

-ArchiveSocial’s solution automatically archives videos without any additional action from you.
+CivicPlus Social Media Archiving automatically archives videos without any additional action from you.
 Other tools work from outside your account and only take snapshots on command.
 They cannot capture content in near-real-time with metadata.
-With ArchiveSocial, your archive is accessible 24/7 and allows you to add annotations, tags, and more to categorize your content.
+With CivicPlus, your archive is accessible 24/7 and allows you to add annotations, tags, and more to categorize your content.

 TikTok tips

-Ready to join TikTok?
-Great!
-But before you press record on your first video, remember that the keys to success on TikTok are a little different than on other networks.
+Ready to leverage TikTok as part of your engagement strategy?
+Before you press record on your first video, remember that the keys to success on TikTok are a different than on other networks.
 Here are a few tips to get you started.

 To make great TikToks, you have to watch great TikToks.
 See what kind of videos are performing well on the app right now.
 To get started, check out this article on how some public agencies and government organizations create innovative and engaging content.
 Watch some of their videos to see what works for other organizations.